maximek3/mimic-nle-public-test/README.md

 ## Extracting the dataset

 To run our extraction script, please first a create an environment by running `conda env create -f environment.yml`.
+It is crucial that you use the same `spaCy` library, as otherwise there may be a discrepancy in the sentence splitting.

 After you downloaded MIMIC-CXR, get the path of the radiology reports, which should be given in the following structure: